NTIA/scos-sensor/README.md

 Introduction
 ------------

+Hint: It may help to read the [Glossary][#glossary] first.

 `scos-sensor` is [NTIA/ITS] [Spectrum Monitoring] group's work-in-progress reference implementation of the [IEEE 802.22.3 Spectrum Characterization and Occupancy Sensing][ieee-link] (SCOS) sensor.

-`scos-sensor` was designed with the following requirements in mind:
+It was designed with the following requirements in mind:

  - Easy-to-use sensor control and data retrieval via IP network
+ - low-cost, open-source development resources
  - Design flexibility to allow developers to evolve sensor technologies and metrics
- - Non-cost-prohibitive/non-proprietary development resources
  - Hardware agnostic
  - Discoverable sensor capabilities, i.e., high-level actions that can be performed
- - Scheduled actions, i.e., sensor hardware/software supported algorithms
+ - Schedulable actions, i.e., sensor hardware/software supported algorithms
    performed at specified times
  - Standardized metadata/data format that supports cooperative sensing and open data initiatives